mdn/content/files/en-us/web/javascript/reference/global_objects/promise/catch/index.md

 ### Return value

 Returns a new {{jsxref("Promise")}}.
 This new promise is always pending when returned, regardless of the current promise's status.
-It's eventually rejected if `onRejected` throws an error or returns a Promise which is itself rejected; otherwise, it's eventually fulfilled.
+It's eventually rejected if `onRejected` throws an error or returns a Promise which is itself rejected; otherwise, it's eventually fulfilled with the current promise's fulfillment value.

 ## Description